 Yet the coast path is a walk through history as much as scenery.
 Hike the lot over two weeks and you’ll discover Neolithic tombs on St Davids Head, mighty castles at Manorbier and Pembroke and tiny Celtic chapels near Bosherton.
-You’ll see splendid small towns like St Davids and Tenby and picture-perfect fishing villages like Solva and Little Haven.
+You’ll see splendid small towns like Tenby and picture-perfect fishing villages like Solva and Little Haven.
 You’ll also see wildlife everywhere: astounding birdlife, probably seals, perhaps a dolphin.

-4 of our favourite walks
+Four of our favourite walks

-Perhaps the real joy of this coast, however, is that a carefully chosen mile walk will reveal the magic that wowed National Geographic.
+Perhaps the real joy of this coast, however, is that a carefully-chosen mile walk will reveal the magic that wowed National Geographic.
 There are over 200 short walks to select, from one mile to one day, and seasonal shuttle buses solve the logistics of one-way routes.
 Why not stay overnight and discover new views on your return?

 To get you started here are four of our favourite walks on the famous Pembrokeshire Coast Path.

 The Cemaes Head walk is lovely to do in springtime: you'll see fulmars, cormorants and guillemots nesting on the highest cliffs (550ft) in the National Park.
 More seals breed here than anywhere else in Wales from mid-summer.
 And year round you’re likely to spot chough, ravens, kestrels and buzzards, you may even see bottlenose dolphins in the bay.